-You might be surprised to know that the average woman has around 400 periods during her lifetime.
-The average period according to the NHS lasts around five days,i and with the average cycle being around 28 days, however this can range from 21 - 40 days depending on hormone levels.ii
+You might be surprised to learn the average woman has 400 periods throughout her lifetime.
+According to the NHS, a typical monthly cycle is 28 days, with a period lasting around 5 days.i However, this window can range from 21-40 days depending on individual hormone levels.ii

 Light or infrequent periods (Oligomenorrhea)

-Don’t let the complicated spelling throw you off just yet!
-Oligomenorrhea is when your periods are more than 35 days apart and you’re having four to nine periods a year.
-This can be common if you’ve only recently started having a menstrual cycle.
-Some young women don’t have a regular cycle for several years when their periods start, which is considered normal and not usually a cause for concern.
+Oligomenorrhea occurs when your periods are more than 35 days apart and you have four to nine periods a year.
+This often happens if you’ve only recently started menstruating.
+Some young women don’t have a regular cycle for several years after their first period, which is considered normal and not usually a cause for concern.

-If your cycle varies by a few days from one month to the next, it’s also not usually thought of as irregular.
-Some women have a period every three weeks, others every five – either way it’s not out of the ordinary unless you have periods that are less than three weeks or more than five weeks apart.
+If your cycle varies by a few days from one month to the next, again, it’s not generally considered irregular.
+Some women have a period every three weeks, others every five – either way, it’s nothing out of the ordinary unless you have periods that are fewer than three weeks or more than five weeks apart.

 Frequent periods (Polymenorrhea)

-Having periods that come less than 21 days apart is known as polymenorrhea.
-If you have polymenorrhea your periods may also be irregular and/or unpredictable.
-Polymenorrhea can affect your fertility, because you ovulate sooner during your cycle than normal and often infrequently, at different times every month.
+Having a period of fewer than 21 days apart is known as polymenorrhea.
+If you have polymenorrhea, your periods may also be irregular and/or unpredictable.
+It’s worth mentioning that polymenorrhea can affect your fertility since it means you ovulate sooner in your cycle than you should ordinarily.

 Heavy periods (menorrhagia)

-During a normal period you lose about 30ml of blood.
-If you have a heavy flow, you may lose more.
-If you bleed more than 60ml of blood it’s classed as ‘menorrhagia’ - excessive bleeding.
-Heavy periods are often also painful (see dysmenorrhoea, below) and can last more than seven days.
+During a normal period, a woman may lose around 30ml of blood.
+But if you have a heavy flow, it’s possible you may lose more.
+Losing more than 60ml of blood is classed as ‘menorrhagia’ – in other words, excessive bleeding.
+Heavy periods can also be excruciatingly painful (see dysmenorrhoea, below) and may last more than seven days.

 Abnormally light periods (Hypomenorrhoea)

-This is the opposite of heavy periods, meaning you’ll have a very light flow and your periods may not last very long.
-This can be caused by taking the contraceptive pill or using another hormone-based method of contraception.
-However, it isn’t thought to cause fertility problems any more than having a normal cycle.
+Unlike menorrhagia, hypomenorrhea denotes a very light flow and short periods.
+Taking the contraceptive pill or using another hormone-based method of contraception is known to cause abnormally light periods.
+Reassuringly, this isn’t purported to trigger fertility problems any more than having a normal cycle.

 Absent periods (Amenorrhoea)